-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to peer on peer harm and learners who present with a mental health need.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child - on - child harm and learners who present with a mental health need.

-At St Bonaventure's Catholic Primary learners can raise their concerns via the 'Things I want my teacher to know' box or by talking to one of the identified trusted adults.
-All concerns will be treated seriously.
+At St Bonaventure's Catholic Primary School learners can raise their concerns via the class 'What I want my teacher to know' box or by talking to one of their trusted adults.
+Pupils are regularly reminded about how they can share a concern and who they can talk to if they have a worry.
+All pupils know that the concerns they raise will be treated seriously.